 This pre-COVID Star Tribune article, Teachers Turning to Other Careers shines a light on the punishing effects of ACES on education in our state (thank you Rochelle Olson).

 The violence & chaos brought to school by increasing numbers of abused children (ACEs) creates classroom chaos, puts students and teachers in danger and makes teaching.
 The COVID pandemic is making this a bigger problem.

-It’s why over half of Minnesota’s licensed teachers were not teaching last year, recruitment is a statewide problem, teacher turnover is high and student performance is low.…
+It’s why over half of Minnesota’s licensed teachers were not teaching in 2019, recruitment has become a statewide problem, teacher turnover is high and student performance is low.…

 ACEs – adverse childhood experiences make educators into mental health workers (just like social workers, law enforcement and foster/families are today).